 3. How much time am I willing to invest into creating & maintaining what I create?

-If you want to create a drum circle that will maintain its momentum over the long-term, it’s important to take proactive measures like networking with potential participants, promoting your events effectively, and learning new rhythm games or exercises. (►► Grab My FREE "How To Start A Drum Circle" mini course for help with that!)
+If you want to create a drum circle that will maintain its momentum over the long-term, it’s important to take proactive measures like networking with potential participants, promoting your events effectively, and learning new rhythm games or exercises.

 You should also strive to make each circle experience unique in order to keep people coming back.
 Doing these things can help your drum circle survive and thrive for years!